uvinw/minimal-mistakes/_posts/2016-08-31-a gentle intro to Wix Installer.md

 <MediaTemplate EmbedCab="yes" />
 ```

-And the most simple installer is done.
+And the simple installer is done.